 - Providing acceptable quality products at lower cost.

-- Reducing delivery time.
+- Reducing delivery time with tighter delivery schedules.

 - Competing against off-shore, lower-cost manufacturers.